bryanhughes/bbg-demo/README.md

 NOTE: This README assumes you are familiar with the Beaglebone Green Wireless.

-This project demonstrates how easy it is to build a Beaglebone Green IoT device and connect to the SpaceTime IoT Warp platform.
+This project demonstrates how easy it is to build a Beaglebone Green IoT device and connect to the SpaceTime IoT Warp platform using the Nucleus SDKs.
 This code has been tested with a Beaglebone Green Wireless, with a Grove Chainable RBG LED, Grove Temperature & Humidity Sensor Pro, and the Grove OLED 64x64 Display.

+This project provides the following features:

+- Stream real-time temperature and humidity from the IoT Device
+- Control the LED light on the IoT Device
+- Display a message on the OLED screen of the IoT Device
+- Ask the IoT Device chat bot running on the device questions

+The project includes the following components:
+- A Beaglebone Green Wireless IoT Devices with temperature, humidity, and GPS sensor inputs
+- A Java console app to control the IoT Device
+- An Android app to view the sensor data, control the device, and chat with the chat bot

 If you are starting from scratch, please follow the instructions for [Getting Started](http://beagleboard.org/getting-started).
 Once you have your Beaglebone connected and accessible, go ahead and SSH onto the device.